48 Idioms About Roads

 44. A rough road ahead

-• The coach said we have a rough road ahead in playoffs.
+• The coach said we have a rough road ahead in the playoffs.

 • It’s a rough road ahead, but we’ll get through it.